Doctor Doom in other media

 Doctor Doom, a supervillain in Marvel Comics and the archenemy of the superhero team the Fantastic Four, has appeared in various forms of media and been featured in almost every adaptation of the Fantastic Four franchise, including films, television series, and video games.

-The character has been featured in all five live-action Fantastic Four films, having been portrayed by Joseph Culp in the unreleased 1994 film, Julian McMahon in the 2005 film and its 2007 sequel, Toby Kebbell in the 2015 film, and Robert Downey Jr. in a cameo in the 2025 Marvel Cinematic Universe (MCU) film The Fantastic Four: First Steps.
-Downey will reprise the role in the MCU films Avengers: Doomsday and Avengers: Secret Wars.
+The character has been featured in all five live-action Fantastic Four films, having been portrayed by Joseph Culp in the unreleased 1994 film, Julian McMahon in the 2005 film and its 2007 sequel, Toby Kebbell in the 2015 film, and Robert Downey Jr. in the 2025 Marvel Cinematic Universe (MCU) film The Fantastic Four: First Steps.
+Downey will reprise the role in Avengers: Doomsday (2026) and Avengers: Secret Wars (2027).
 Simon Templeman, Paul Dobson, Clive Revill, and Lex Lang, among others, have provided Doom's voice in animation and video games.